ucdavis-bioinformatics-training/2018-June-RNA-Seq-Workshop/monday/Intro2CLI.md

    echo "Hello World!" > hello-world.txt

-Now that we have learned how to create a file, the next step is to learn a few commands that will alow us to manipulate a file.
+Now that we have learned how to create a file, the next step is to learn a few commands that will allow us to manipulate a file.

 ---